 - being African American, Hispanic, or Latino American, American Indian, Alaska Native, Native Hawaiian, or Pacific Islander

-Treatment for gestational diabetes mainly involves making lifestyle changes, such as
+Treatment for gestational diabetes mainly involves making lifestyle changes,

 - checking blood sugar levels